 Thereafter were the regions born.
 This sprang from the Productive Power.

 4. Earth sprang from the Productive Power the regions from

 Daksa was born of Aditi, and Aditi was Daksa's Child.

 5. For Aditi, O Daksa, she who is thy Daughter, was brought

 After her were the blessed Gods born sharers of immortal life.

-Thence, as of dancers, from your feet a thickening cloud of dust
+Thence, as of dancers, from your feet a thickening cloud of dust arose.

 Then ye brought Surya forward who was lying hidden in the sea.

 8. Eight are the Sons of Aditi who from her body sprang to

 With seven she went to meet the Gods she cast Martanda far away.